Environmental certification: Negative

 The use of forest certification can marginalise small and community forest managers as the costs are shifted onto them without any means for them to make the money back.
 Therefore, forest certification tends to be most prevalent in extensive and well documented forests in the global north rather than small or community forests in the global south where they would be more likely to gain more significant benefits.
 The dominance of eco-labelling markets in western developed economies may result in smaller producers and suppliers finding it increasingly difficult to enter the market without environmental certification.
 As a result of this it has been argued that certification is a means of changing the actions of producers in the global south to serve the interests and alleviate some of the anxieties of consumers in the global north.

 Currently consumption is central to economic and human development therefore many of the efforts to minimise the threats that consumption poses to the environment and the sustainability of the worlds resources have focused on reducing the impact of producing the goods and services rather than addressing and trying to reduce the level of consumption.
 This is true for environmental certification as this primarily focuses on reducing the impact that the production of goods has on the environment.
 When the possible rebound effect of even increasing levels of "ethical consumption" are taken into consideration, the net result might be detrimental for the environment.

 In some cases, the proliferation of private standards related to environmental aspects resulted in fragmentation of the marketplace and potential dilution of their intended effects.
 The formal international standardization system is a platform that can potentially complement, or help to harmonize various private standards, and help provide coherent global solutions.
+Concerns have been expressed around Multi-stakeholder involvement and promotion of private standards in the standards setting development process.